 Housing Booms and Shirking

-Keywords: Housing booms, house wealth, shirking, effort, productivity, credit card, household finance, land auction, China
+Keywords: Labor supply, shirking, effort, wealth effect, housing wealth, incentive cost, productivity, credit card, household finance, China

 Suggested Citation: Suggested Citation